amorriscode/anthonymorris.dev/data/words/obtaining-your-ideal-software-job.md

 I'm not particularly gifted with algorithms.
 Throughout the interview process I'll try to complete one to five algorithms a day.
 I really like practicing on [Binary Search](https://binarysearch.com/).
 [LeetCode](https://leetcode.com/) is a popular alternative full of common problems you'll see in interviews.
 If you're looking for more educational content, YouTube has tons or you could use something like [AlgoExpert](https://www.algoexpert.io).

 Being consistent will go a long way here.
 Do as much as you can daily.
-Even if it's a only single question, it'll help you in the long wrong.
+Even if it's a only single question, it'll help you in the long run.

 Once you're ready to start interviewing in person, you can [book a mock interview](https://interviewing.io/).
 It'll help you gain some confidence.
 I've never done this but I think it would've helped me.
 I once cancelled an algorithm interview 30 minutes before it was supposed to start because I had a panic attack.